vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 Add "Evaluate Model" and connect it to the previously added "Score Model" actions.
 ![Experiment Overview](./images/Experiment-Finished.png)

-Now "Save" and "Run" again and look at the output of the last step to see how the models behave.
+Now "Save" and "Run" again and look at the output of the last step to see how the models behave<sup>2</sup>.

-*Hint: Scroll down while looking at the "Visualize" page.
-There is more then just a graph*

 ## Deploy the model
 From the two models select the one that performed better and deploy a "Predictive Web Service".